Skip to main content

 This lack of supervision means that price shopping is incredibly dangerous for homeowners.

 Knowing what you're doing is not a prerequisite before starting work as a spray foam contractor.
-Working with a contractor who offers the cheapest quote can be tempting.
+Working with a contractor who offers the lowest quote can be tempting.
 However, in all likelihood, the contractors with the lowest bids use cheap foam components and have an outdated rig they weren't trained to operate properly.

 Spray foam insulation is an effective product when it is installed correctly.
 However, the industry does not empower homeowners to know which contractors are trustworthy.
 Spray foam contractors are held to very little formal accountability.